beezee/deriving-ts/README.md

-# derive-ts
+# deriving-ts

-derive-ts is heavily inspired by morphic-ts and io-ts.
+deriving-ts is heavily inspired by morphic-ts and io-ts.

 ### Goals